willsam100/CodingWIthSamBlog/_posts/2017-07-06-gui-animations-asyncawait-to-fs-async.md

   _yoast_wpseo_focuskw: async animations
   _yoast_wpseo_title: Are async animations giving you trouble?
 It's easy with F# |
     %%category%%
-  _yoast_wpseo_metadesc: Async code is hard to write, and async/await in C# can be
-    hard to grok.
-Find out how to write async animations for Xamarin Forms using F#

   _yoast_wpseo_linkdex: '71'
   _yoast_wpseo_content_score: '30'
   mashsb_twitter_handle: willsam100